-Receiving this diagnosis was a huge relief.
+Receiving this autism diagnosis was a huge relief.
 Finally, someone was sure about something – to an extent, I didn’t care what it was, I just wanted an answer.
 Now I had an explanation for why I had always felt different.

 Beyond masking autism

 Being me, I gathered every book I could find on autism in women and masking autism, and read them all.
 I went to conferences about autism and autism in women, and I spoke to experts.
 I wrote about my experiences, I spoke to friends and family.
 I used my love of learning to learn to love myself.

 I eventually returned to studying for my PhD.
 I love my studies and it has probably become one of my special interests.
 I look forward to every single day spent in the lab, whether I’m analyzing neuroimaging data or writing academic papers.
 Eventually, I began to apply my critical mind to the question of autism.
 You could say that it has become one of my special interests.

 I mused upon my own situation with the goal of helping others like me too.
 I can’t rewind the past and make up for all of the bad experiences I have had.
 But I can use them to help me to help others.
 Autism fascinates me for its scientific conundrums, but also because I’ve lived it and I know how it feels.

 Early on, I felt huge resistance to being different.
 But I’ve grown to realize that it’s not about being different for the sake of being different, it’s about being the most authentic version of yourself, particularly in relationships, because sharing and expressing one’s true self with others can increase openness, sincerity, and trust.
 I think a large part of my journey has been to accept myself the way I am and to stop trying desperately to ‘fit in’.